willowec/pressure-mat/board_code/Readme.md

 # Board Side Code

-This directory holds the embedded code that runs on the RPI Pico responsible for interfacing with the PCB ADC's and communicating with the connected laptop.
+This directory holds the embedded code that runs on the RPi Pico responsible for interfacing with the PMI PCB's ADC's and communicating with the connected laptop.

 ## Usage

 The embedded code has three build targets: board_v1, board_v2, and board_v2_slow

  - board_v1.uf2: Designed to run on the v1 version of the PCB. single core, ~1Hz sample rate.
- - board_v2.uf2: Designed to run on the v2 version of the PCB. dual core, ~49Hz sample rate.
+ - board_v2.uf2: Designed to run on the v2 version of the PCB. dual core, ~49Hz sample rate (rate limited by the computer's ability to handle serial communications).
  - board_v2_slow.uf2: Designed to run on the v2 version of the PCB. dual core, rate limited to ~8Hz sample rate.

 ### Build the code: